hauvoong/purity/README.md

 Fully responsive layout – Works smoothly on desktops, tablets, and smartphones.
 Site is designed to be spacious and calming.
 You can get in touch via built in form/success page.
 Iframe added to show a google maps location.
 Built in padding-top so when a jump link is used, it includes the header of the section.
+Accesibility has been built into the site via alt and aria attributes.

 ## User Story/testing ##
 - Project Board: